andrewbolster/andrewbolster.github.io/_posts/2021-11-10-uuids-and-you.md

 ### What about using nested structures like `/customer/10/entity/1`

-This is an option, however it couples the customer state to the individual state of a given target, which introduces unnecessary dependency.
+This is an option, however it couples the customer state to the individual state of a given entity, which introduces unnecessary dependency.
 Also, establishing the ‘schema’ for addressing arbitrary objects in this way becomes challenging, for instance; if a `customer` object has several `reading_list` mappings with multiple `book` objects within with potential (realised or not) many to many mappings, there are many ways to reference an particular book.

-* `/datum/123`
+* `/book/123`
 * `/customer/10/book/123`
 * `/customer/10/reading_list/5/book/123`